 Further, there are a limited number of manufacturers capable of producing lentiviral vectors.
 It can be challenging to secure a relationship with any of these manufacturers, and the manufacturing and release process can take a significant amount of time.
-We have secured a supply of lentiviral vector from CHOP sufficient for a portion of the patients we plan to enroll in our Phase 1 clinical trial of our DSG3-CAART product candidate.
-We have also reserved additional vector manufacturing capacity at Penn and we are in discussions with other CDMOs for additional supply.
+We have secured a supply of lentiviral vector from CHOP sufficient for a portion of the patients we plan to enroll in our DesCAARTes TM Trial.
+We have also reserved additional vector manufacturing capacity at Penn and we have engaged other CDMOs to evaluate their potential capabilities and capacity for additional supply.
 There is no assurance that we will be able to secure adequate and timely supply of lentiviral vector.
 Moreover, we cannot be certain that our CAAR T cell product candidates produced with lentiviral vector from different manufacturers will be comparable or that results of clinical trials will be consistent if conducted with lentiviral vector from different manufacturers.